nhantrichuyenanh/kaomoji/README.md

 Emojis are deeply flawed.
 They:
 - lack a lot of emotional cues ("Ok 🙂" Are you being sarcastic?
 Passive-aggressive?
 Annoyed?),
-- change meanings depending on who you're texting to (Gen Z uses 😭 for everything)
+- change meanings depending on who you're texting to (Gen Z uses 😭 for everything),
+- are used disproportionately (social media uses the same emojis like 😭 and 💀 year after year while most emojis go underused),
 - look different on each platform,
 - are Japanese-American centric (🚅 why are there so many train emojis? most mailboxes around the world don't look like 📫) and lack representation for other countries' cultural symbols and references (where are the emojis for Vietnamese _bánh mì_, Indian _sari_, or Mayan _Chichén Itzá_?),
 - are a product of Silicon Valley (American tech companies corporatize emojis by making them have big eyes, big mouth, and yellow skin).